-- 1. Checking randomly whether the merchandise information has been properly approved and attached with relevant evidence whenever merchandise information is created or changed; - 2.
-Checking randomly whether the merchandise information has been transferred to POS system; - 3.
+1. Checking randomly whether the merchandise information has been properly approved and relevant evidence was attached whenever the merchandise information is created or changed;

+- 2. Checking randomly whether the merchandise information has been transferred to POS system; - 3.
 Checking randomly whether all the sales that were recorded in the POS are periodically transferred to ERP system and recorded in operating revenue journal entry automatically; - 4.
 Reviewing the reasons and the relevant evidences for manual adjusting journal entries that are related to retail franchising sales revenue; and - 5.
 Reviewing whether stores' cash deposits amounts recorded on the daily cash report are in accordance with bank remittance amounts.